ghyde/gfx2gf/README.md

 Usage
 -----

-    gfx2gf.sh [-o directory] file...
+    gfx2gf.sh [-f] [-o directory] [-v] file...

 `gfx2gf.sh` can take multiple input graphic files.
-For each file, the script will make a host directory of the same name inside the input file's parent directory.
-The script will then generate Game Frame files into the host directory.
+For each file, the script will make an output directory of the same name inside the input file's parent directory.
+The script will then generate Game Frame files inside the output directory.

+The `-f` option will force the script to overwrite any existing output folders.

-The `-o` option will direct the script to create the host directory in the given location instead of an input file's parent directory.
+The `-o` option will direct the script to create the output directory in the given location instead of an input file's parent directory.

+The `-v` option enables verbose mode.

   [1]: http://ledseq.com/forums/topic/graphic-conversion-tool-gfx2gf/#post-1220